 - Cash.
 The Gift Fund will be credited immediately with the value of the donor's cash contribution. - Publicly Traded Securities.
 The Gift Fund will be credited with the net proceeds from the sale of publicly traded securities.
 Net proceeds are defined as gross proceeds less brokerage commissions and any other fees.
 The net proceeds will be credited to the Gift Fund when the securities are sold, which may be later than the date on which the donor made the contribution.
 Depending when the securities are sold, the value of the deduction for contributed securities will often differ from the actual sale price received by the Foundation.
 In general, the Foundation will sell publicly traded securities as soon as practicable following receipt. - Privately Held Securities, Business Interests, and Real Property.
 The Foundation will work with the Donor to determine a plan for the sale or liquidation of these assets.
-The net proceeds of the sale (less any sales expenses and any prior expenses for taxes, service charges or improvements) will be credited to the Donor's Gift Fund when the assets are liquidated and then invested according to the recommendation in the Gift Fund Agreement or Investment Recommendation Form.
+The net proceeds of the sale (less any sales expenses and any prior expenses for taxes, administrative fees or improvements) will be credited to the Donor's Gift Fund when the assets are liquidated and then invested according to the recommendation in the Gift Fund Agreement or Investment Recommendation Form.

 Allocation of Investment Earnings.
-Investment earnings for the Donor's Gift Fund or Subsidiary Foundation include interest, dividend income and realized and unrealized gains and losses (net of investment management fees charged by the investment managers).
+Investment earnings for the Donor's Gift Fund or Supporting Organization include interest, dividend income and realized and unrealized gains and losses (net of investment management fees charged by the investment managers).
+In addition, each investment pool is charged other investment-related fees such as consulting and FFTC investment fees.
 The market value of each Gift Fund will include the principal together with accumulated earnings of each investment pool in which the Gift Fund participates.

-Dividend and Interest Income Received by Gift Funds.
+• Dividend and Interest Income Received by Gift Funds.
 Dividend and interest income will be credited to the Gift Fund and the Foundation will assess its customary investment service charges for Gift Funds.

-• Distributions to Gift Funds Holding Partnerships or Closely Held Stock.
+• Distributions to Gift Funds Holding Partnerships or Closely-held Stock.
 The Gift Fund will be credited with proceeds received from distributions of illiquid assets (such as partnership interests or stock held in an S Corporation).

-10 Subsidiary Foundations (Supporting Organizations under IRC § 509(a))
+10 Supporting Organizations (under IRC § 509(a))

 Donors may find that creating a separate charitable foundation affiliated with the Foundation is an attractive alternative to establishing a Gift Fund or a private foundation.
-The Foundation offers a tailored menu of services to Subsidiary Foundations (Supporting Organizations under IRC § 509(a), herein referred to as "Subsidiary Foundations") to help facilitate specific charitable fiduciary and grantmaking goals.
-The opening minimum for a Subsidiary Foundation is \$2 million.
-Donors should contact the Foundation before beginning the processes of opening a Subsidiary Foundation.
+The Foundation offers a tailored menu of services to Supporting Organizations (Supporting Organizations under IRC § 509(a), herein referred to as "Supporting Organizations") to help facilitate specific charitable fiduciary and grantmaking goals.
+The opening minimum for a Supporting Organization is \$2 million.
+Donors should contact the Foundation before beginning the processes of opening a Supporting Organization.